-The Company reported a loss from operations of \$3,232,148 for the year ended September 30, 2018 versus a loss from operations of \$1,901,426 for the year ending September 30, 2017.
+The Company reported a loss from operations of \$834,025 for the quarter ended December 31, 2018 versus a loss from operations of \$340,841 for the three months ending December 31, 2017.

-The increase in net loss year over year is mostly explained by increases in research expense of \$974,943 related to the Company's progress in preparing AB569 and Metablok for first-in-human trials.
+The increase in quarterly net loss year over year is mostly explained by an increase in research expense to \$692,444, up \$456,788 from the first quarter of 2018.
+The increase in research expense results from the Company's progress in preparing Metablok for first-in-human trials.
 Included in the research expense total are the costs of clinical drug product development and drug product testing required before seeking approval from health authorities to allow phase I safety human trials to begin.